In your project, go to.

 Hide single elements from your chart: If you want to remove single elements from your chart, click on the edit icon beside a single bar and click hide.

-Using charts in Conclusions
+Using charts in Artifacts

-Drag and Drop: Simply pull a chart to the Conclusion with drag and drop.
+Drag and Drop: Simply pull a chart to the Artifact with drag and drop.
 The data in your chart stays live.
 That means the chart will always show the current status.
 When you add new research data that refers to the parameters of your chart, you will see the update immediately.